Butane Blending into Gasoline – How Profitable is it?

 With the increased production of natural gas from shale formations in the U.S., production of butane has grown significantly, while its demand has not increased appreciably.
 Over the years, this has led to increased butane exports and widening butane price discounts to gasoline.
 These widening price discounts provided increasing economic incentives for refiners and independent blenders to maximize the amount of butane blended during winter.
 Although 3-5% doesn’t seem significant, large price discounts for butane compared to gasoline provide healthy cash flow incentives to maximize butane blending.

 While butane production has increased, gasoline has not, so blending opportunities are limited.
-Blending more butane into gasoline upstream in the value chain removes opportunities downstream.
-Baker & O’Brien was engaged to quantify the economics associated with blending gasoline when a new entrant added blending capability, almost eliminating a downstream blender’s ability to blend butane.
+Blending more butane into gasoline upstream in the value chain modifies downstream blending opportunities.
+Baker & O’Brien was engaged to quantify the economics associated with butane-blending in gasoline and how the economics are affected by the location of the business within the value chain.

-Baker & O’Brien consultants developed a gasoline blending economic model that calculated cash flows from blending butane in gasoline, given assumptions about incoming gasoline quality and forecasts of butane-gasoline price spreads.
-The projected cash flows from butane blended were discounted in calculating the net present value of the company’s butane blending business.
-Our analysis was summarized in two expert reports and used in commercial damages claims and settlement negotiations.
+Our consultants developed a gasoline blending economic model that calculated cash flows from blending butane in gasoline based on assumptions about incoming gasoline quality and forecasts of butane-gasoline price spreads.
+The projected cash flows from the butane blending were discounted to calculate the net present value of a hypothetical butane blending business.
+Our analysis was summarized in two expert reports.

 Charles G. Kemp